ex-jedi/beginner-javascript-tutorials/README.md

 ## Short Circuiting - The AND AND Trick

-- JavaScript will abort a condition when one of them is false
+- JavaScript will abort a condition when one of them is false.
-- This can be used... or abused to run checks
+- This can be used... or abused to run checks.

   ```javascript
         function check1() {